hashicorp/terraform-provider-aws/website/docs/d/db_snapshot.html.markdown

 * `include_public` - (Optional) Set this value to true to include manual DB snapshots that are public and can be copied or restored by any AWS account, otherwise set this value to false.
 The default is `false`.

+* `tags` - (Optional) Mapping of tags, each pair of which must exactly match a pair on the desired DB snapshot.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: